anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		IX - Thank you
 ===------------------------------------------------------------------------------===

-Thanks to the cool people pointing out all the large and small bugs.
+Thanks to the everyone pointing out bugs, be they large or small.

-Praises go to uteck for his User's Guide, and again to Xanatos for the nice icon.
+Praises go to Xanatos for the nice icon.
-Thanks to Weltenreiter and Bluerps, our avid Comma-Monkeys.
+Kudos to uteck for providing submitting the draft for the User's Guide and his wife for beta testing.

 Philip "The_Burrito" Markus provided much of the Necromancy spell and Lunar Charm data.
 Patches did the same for the Dragon Kings.
+Thanks to Weltenreiter and Bluerps who long ago helped organizing the data.

 We extend a huge "Thank you" to Mr. Ricardo Rodriguez and Ms. Rafaela Lombardo, who has translated the program and the website, respectively, to spanish.
+Ricardo also deserves to be mentioned for finding innummerable errors & typos within both code and database.
+As I said before: You rock!

 At http://hd42.de you can visit Mr. Daniel Hohenberger, who first wrote software to generate charm tree images.
 Thank you, you saved us lots of work and inspired us to create the fully automated system.

-If you are interested in the original version of our advanced character sheets, please visit voidstate at http://www.voidstate.com.
+If you are interested in the original version of our character sheets, please visit voidstate at http://www.voidstate.com.
 Praises to him, too.